nvpro-samples/vk_denoise_dlssrr/README.md

 much, especially if one had a denoiser already integrated.
 Overall, DLSS-RR's approach greatly simplifies the integration with an existing Vulkan backend.

-### DlssWrapper
+### DLSS-RR wrapper classes

-Included in this sample come two classes "NgxWrapper" and "DlssRR".
+Included in this sample come two classes "NgxContext" and "DlssRR".
-* "NgxWrapper" is responsible for creating a NGX context, querying the availability of the DLSS-RR feature and acting as factory for the DlssRR class.
+* "NgxContext" is responsible for creating a NGX context, querying the availability of the DLSS-RR feature and acting as factory for the DlssRR class.
 * DlssRR is used to setup and perform the upscaling-denoising.